higgthedev/benhicksonisdumb/README.md

-# You are such a moron
+# You are such an idiot

-Ben, you idiot.
+Wow, you are dumb.